samer--/ocaml/gravity/README.md

 ## Prequisites

-You need an OCaml with a working lablgtk package installed.
-Hence you might also need an X11 server unless you have a Gtk built for Mac OS using the native graphics system.
+You need an OCaml with packages graphics, lablgtk2, cairo2 and cairo2-gtk.
+You might also need an X11 server unless you have a Gtk built for Mac OS using the native graphics system.

 ## Building